nextcloud/server-packages/centos/README.md

 * PHP packages for builtin apps (php-ldap)
 * PHP packages for MariaDB/MySQL connection

-You need to enable EPEL repository.
+You need to enable EPEL  and SCL repositories.

+On CentOS this can be done by running:

+  yum -y install epel-release centos-release-scl

+On Red Hat Enterprise Linux run:

+  yum -y install epel-release
+  yum-config-manager --enable rhel-server-rhscl-7-rpms

 The administrator can enable extra features installing following RPMs (from centos-sclo-sclo repository):

 * sclo-php71-php-smbclient
 * rh-php71-php-imap

 SELinux
 -------

 It's all on your own, please follow official documentation if you have SELinux enabled (which is the default on CentOS 7).

 Alternatives RPMs
 -----------------